TL-System/plato/README.md

 * `--log` (`-l`): the level of logging information to be written to the console.
 Possible values are `critical`, `error`, `warn`, `info`, and `debug`, and the default is `info`.

 *Plato* uses a standard configuration file, parsed by Python's standard configuration parser, to manage the runtime configuration parameters.
 Example configuration files have been provided in the `configs` directory.

+### Running Unit Tests

+All unit tests are in the `tests/` directory.
+These tests are designed to be standalone and executed separately.
+For example, the command `python lr_schedule_tests.py` runs the unit tests for learning rate schedules.

 ### Uninstalling Plato